 Competition exists in each of the markets in various forms.
-Firstly, some of the large telephony and payment vendors provide their own performance management software, although this is generally inferior to the capability of Prognosis and does not solve the problem where heterogeneous environments exist.
+Firstly, some of the large telephony and payment vendors provide their own performance management software, although this is generally inferior to the capability of Prognosis and does not solve the problem where heterogeneous multi-vendor environments exist, as is most often the case.
 Secondly, some of the large solution software vendors also provide performance management capabilities, but this is typically not their core specialisation.
 Lastly, the Company from time to time competes with smaller, start-up niche vendors.
 The Company remains focused on sustaining its competitive advantage through continuing innovation that comes from its research and development program.

-Through deep visibility and forensic analysis into the root cause of problems as well as extensive analytics at multiple levels, Prognosis enables proactive and rapid resolution of issues as well as capacity and operational optimisation and operational planning.
+Through deep visibility, forensic analysis into the root cause of problems, extensive analytics at multiple levels and recently, new automation capabilities, Prognosis enables proactive and rapid resolution of issues, capacity management as well as operational, cost and user experience optimisation.